Man killed, 5 wounded in shooting at Laguna Woods church; suspect in custody

 One shooting victim died at the scene.
 His name was not immediately released.

-The five wounded victims, four men and a women, were rushed to local hospitals, several in critical condition.
-One suffered minor injuries.
+The five wounded victims, four men and a women, were rushed to local hospitals, four in critical condition and one with minor injuries.
 They ranged in age from 66 to 92, the sheriff's department said.

 Two of the victims were transported to Orange County Global Medical Center, two to Providence Mission Hospital in Mission Viejo and one was taken to University of California, Irvine Medical Center in Orange.